Academic Program and Learning Goals

 Students who declare a major in Asian Studies construct individualized programs of study, with a focus on a comparative theme or on a particular country or region.
 Some examples of comparative themes are classical traditions in Asian literature and art, Buddhist studies, Asian nationalisms and the emergence of nation-states, and the political economy of Asian development.
 In all cases, the core of the major involves exposure to multiple regions and multiple disciplines.

-Students interested in Asian Studies should meet with the program coordinator in advance of preparing a sophomore plan.
+Students should meet with the program chair in advance of preparing a Sophomore Plan.
 Advance planning is especially important for students contemplating the Honors Program and those planning to study abroad.

 1. Interdisciplinary breadth.
 The student must have mastered more than one academic discipline, to be able to speak to issues/ themes of their research on topics rooted in Asian traditions/regions from more than one disciplinary perspective;